bgguna/electrosock-poc/README.md

 # Electron Socket.io POC

-This is a proof of concept of using electron, express and socket.io.
+This is a proof of concept of a client-server messaging system using electron, express and socket.io.

 ## Getting Started